ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/parse/objects/parse-queries.html.markdown

 	"$regex": "^" + custName,

 Hopefully, the above examples will allow you to cater for the most common querying use cases.
 However, this introduces the concept of 'regular expressions', which is what $regex refers to.
 Many Javascript developers will be familiar with regex.
 If you are not, then please check out the following resources.
-Regular expressions are very powerful and have a lot of usage in Javascript applciations in general, so you could do worse than to spend some time on it.
+Regular expressions are very powerful and have a lot of usage in Javascript applications in general, so you could do worse than to spend some time on it.

 - [$regex in MongoDB documentation](http://docs.mongodb.org/manual/reference/operator/regex/)
 - Hunt around for your own preferred introduction to regular expressions, but [here is a random one](http://www.aivosto.com/vbtips/regex.html)